khrome83/khrome.dev/posts/the-rise-of-privacy-focused-analytics.md

 ### Technology

 We need to understand how to support our audience.
-We techniques have exploded.
+Techniques have exploded for capturing user data.
 The devices to access the web have changed.
 There is more surface area than ever.
 What browsers are they using?
 What physical devices did they connect with?
 What was the screen size of those devices?

 These basic data concepts can power a wave of changes to our business from changing where to advertise due to inbound sources changing.
 Or we may focus on our mobile experience because the user base shifted over the last few months.